renatoaguimaraes/poc-logs-and-traces/README.md

 ### Http Client

-Simple Interceptor used to propagate x-correlation-id alongo of services call.
+Simple Interceptor used to propagate x-correlation-id along of services call.

 ### Slf4j